 From start to finish, there are about three weeks before the eviction is actually filed to about two weeks in court and then possibly two more weeks to remove the resident.
 This equals around a 30-day process.
 We typically do not make any kind of payment arrangements with the resident along the way.

 Our landlord rescue program helps landlords remove bad residents.
-Clients working with us can take advantage of our premium management plan, where we offer eviction protection.
+Clients working with us can take advantage of our Gold or Platinum plans, where we offer eviction protection.

 If you have any questions about evictions, please do not hesitate to contact us.